Multiple Sclerosis

 Without treatment, the disease may lead to worsening symptoms and subsequent exacerbations, called relapses.
 These flare-ups can lead to permanent nerve damage, which in turn can result in permanent neurological deficits.
 Additionally, untreated multiple sclerosis can lead to difficulties in everyday functioning, such as problems with movement, balance, vision and cognitive functions.

-Symptoms
+Multiple Sclerosis: Symptoms

 - slow loss of ability to move any parts of the body